Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and

-The results obtained with the MTS scheme for each of the following experiments are compared to a single time step (STS) integrator using the FeNNix-Bio1(M) force field with a time step of \SI{1}{fs}.
+The results obtained with the DMTS scheme for each of the following experiments are compared to a single time step (STS) integrator using the FeNNix-Bio1(M) force field with a time step of \SI{1}{fs}.
 The STS scheme employs a BAOAB Langevin integrator~\cite{leimkuhler2013rational,leimkuhler2013robust}.
 All simulations use a friction coefficient of \SI{1}{ps^{-1}} for the coupling to the Langevin thermostat.